langchain-ai/langchainjs/.github/pull_request_template.md

 https://github.com/hwchase17/langchainjs/blob/main/.github/contributing/INTEGRATIONS.md

 Replace this block with a description of the change, the issue it fixes (if applicable), and relevant context.

+Finally, we'd love to show appreciation your contribution - if you'd like us to shout you out on Twitter, please also include your handle below!
 -->

 <!-- Remove if not applicable -->